Ardakilic/backmeup/README.md

 Why?
 --------------
-I'm managing my own server, and I wanted to have a simple and easy tool to backup my database and all VirtualHost files, and to save them into a remote server with cron.
+I'm managing my own server, and I wanted to have a simple and easy tool to backup my database and all VirtualHost files, and to save them into a remote server with cronjob.

 What This Script Does
 --------------